 Sign up to the ECR Network

-If you identify as an ECR, are affiliated with an institution in the Midlands, Scotland or the South West and work in the humanities and social sciences, register to become a member of the ECR Network here.
+If you identify as an ECR, are affiliated with an institution in the Midlands, South West, London or Scotland and work in the humanities, social sciences or wider SHAPE disciplines, register to become a member of the ECR Network here.
 (Please note the network is not currently available for those undertaking a PhD qualification.)

 What ECR Network members say: